gonzagentile/DSO-Tools/README.md

 In this phase, we are going to push the DSO image we create into a Docker Registry.
 In this Demo, we are going to use Github packages as example, but you can push it to your desired Docker Registry.

+1. git switch 02-pushing-to-registry
-1. Create the Github Personal Access token (Classic) with Write, Read and Delete packages permissions.
+2. Create the Github Personal Access token (Classic) with Write, Read and Delete packages permissions.
-2. Go to Jenkins, Credentials, and create a global credential with ID "github_token" (Name needed to match Jenkins file) and password would be the token created.
+3. Go to Jenkins, Credentials, and create a global credential with ID "github_token" (Name needed to match Jenkins file) and password would be the token created.
 Username and Description is for your own management.
-3. The Jenkins file now contains the "Push to Registry" Stage in which we are tagging and pushing the image to Github packages.
+4. The Jenkins file now contains the "Push to Registry" Stage in which we are tagging and pushing the image to Github packages.

 ## Phase 4 "Scanning the DSO Image with Trivy"

+1. git switch 03-scanning-image-trivy
-1. Install HTMLPublisher plugin in jenkins.
+2. Install HTMLPublisher plugin in jenkins.

 ## Excercise:

-1. Check the Hadolint-results file and notice the recommendations.
-Check which ones you can fix, and the ones you want to dismiss, find a way to remove them from the results file.
+1. Try to order/clean the Trivy report.
+This means to maybe just leave the vulnerabilities with the severity you want, and see if you can order by same thing.